b0o/nextdns-logs-export/README.md

 NextDNS Logs Export
 ===================

-Export a your NextDNS logs as JSON.
+Export your NextDNS logs as JSON.

 Usage
 -----